Topsfield Board of Assessors

-Applications for abatement of real and personal property tax must be received in the Assessors' Office on or before February 1, 2013 at 12:00 noon; or mailed by United States Mail, first class postage prepaid, to the proper address of the assessors on or before the filing deadline as shown by a postmark made by the United States Postal Service.
+Applications for abatement of real and personal property tax must be received in the Assessors' Office on or before February 1, 2017 at 4PM; or mailed by United States Mail, first class postage prepaid, to the proper address of the assessors on or before the filing deadline as shown by a postmark made by the United States Postal Service.

 The Board of Assessors is responsible for granting statutory exemptions and tax deferrals on an annual basis to those who qualify.
 Major exemption groups include surviving spouses or minor children, seniors, certain veterans and individuals certified as blind.
 Brochures explaining qualifications and applications are available upon request or can be obtained from the links below.
-The filing period is the three months after the actual (not preliminary) tax bills are mailed for the fiscal year.
+The filing period is the three months after the actual (not preliminary) tax bills are mailed for the fiscal year or April 1.

 The motor vehicle excise tax is administered through the Assessor's Office.
 The Registry of Motor Vehicles issues the bills.
 Revenue received from the motor vehicle excise tax is used to reduce the property tax in every community.
 Adjustments are made to the bill when a car is sold, traded or junked; or vehicle is registered in another state and plates are cancelled or transferred to another vehicle.